PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_jetson_baseboard.md

 We do not need to run any client here as on all PX4 boards the client runs at the boot by default
 :::

-## Running a node to get sensor data using XRCE-DDS agent
+## Running a Node to get Sensor Data using the XRCE-DDS agent

 By getting help from [ROS2 Example](../ros2/user_guide.md#running-the-example) :